FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 - Place 6 cards face-up on the 3rd row.
 - Place 7 cards face-up on the 4th row.

-Other than the changed formation and the lack of hidden card, the game is played exactly the same as mentioned above.
+Other than the changed formation and the lack of hidden card, the game is played exactly the same as the 4-player version.

 # Bibliography
 - https://ja.wikipedia.org/wiki/%E7%99%BE%E4%BA%BA%E4%B8%80%E9%A6%96#%E3%81%8B%E3%82%8B%E3%81%9F